Home | Jelly Bars with Peanuts and Oats

 Do you have to use peanut butter powder?

-The only less common ingredient in this recipe is peanut butter powder.
-Often it can be found in grocery stores now, and also purchased online.
+The only ingredient in this recipe that might be harder to find is the peanut butter powder.
+Often it can be found in grocery stores now and also purchased online.

-If you can’t find it, or simply don’t want to buy it, check the substition section below for my alternative options!
+If you can’t find it, or don’t want to buy it, check the substitution section below for my alternative options!

 healthy homemade jelly bars

-2. Mix the oats, flours, sugar, peanut, and sea salt together in a large bowl.
+Step 2: Mix the oats, flour, peanut butter powder, sugar, peanut, and sea salt in a medium bowl.

-3. In a smaller bowl whisk the apple, eggs, oil, and vanilla together.
+Step 3: In a small bowl whisk the apple, eggs, oil, and vanilla together.

-6. Bake for 28-30 minutes.
-Allow to fully cool before cutting into your jelly bars!
+Step 6: Bake for 28-30 minutes.
+Allow to fully cool before cutting into your pb&j oatmeal bars!

 pb and j bars

-Below you’ll find a list of substitutions that will work well in this jelly bar recipe.
+Below you’ll find a list of substitutions that will work well in this healthy peanut butter oatmeal bars recipe.
 If you try something different out, please leave a comment below letting us all know how it turned out!

-Rolled oats – You can substitute quick cooking oats or oat flour for the rolled oats.
+Rolled oats – You can substitute quick oats or oat flour for the rolled oats.

-Whole wheat flour – Regular flour or a gluten-free flour mixture will work too.
+Whole wheat flour – Regular all-purpose flour or a gluten-free flour mixture will work too.

-Peanut butter powder – You can substitute peanut butter here, or use oat flour.
+Peanut butter powder – You can substitute natural peanut butter here (creamy peanut butter or crunchy peanut butter both work!), or use oat flour.
+Any type of nut butter like almond butter is great.

-Dry roasted peanuts – Substutute your favorite chopped nut for the peanuts.
+Dry roasted peanuts – Substitute your favorite chopped nut for the peanuts.

 Apple – Grated pear will work too!

-Eggs – Make this egg free by making a flax egg (2 tbsp ground flaxmeal mixed with 6 tbsp water – let sit for 5 minutes before adding into the mixture).
+Eggs – Make this egg-free by making a flax egg (2 tbsp ground flax meal mixed with 6 tbsp water – let sit for 5 minutes before adding to the mixture).

-Jelly – Your favorite jam wors well.
-You could also use fresh berries and mash them up before spreading into the recipe.
+Jelly – Your favorite jam works great here!
+Try using homemade jam, sweet strawberry jam, raspberry jam, or any flavor you have on hand.
+You could also use fresh berries and mash them up before spreading them into your jam bars.

 Print Recipe

 Jelly bars are sticky, sweet, and a fun treat!
-They are made with a base of oats, whole wheat flour, peanut butter powder, peanuts, and shredded apple.
+They are made with oats, whole wheat flour, peanut butter powder, peanuts, and shredded apples.
 The base is topped with fruity jam, then sprinkled on top is the crumble mixture.
 They have a fantastic texture, are super kid-friendly, and are easy to make!
-Follow along for the how-to for homemade jelly bars!
+If you're a peanut butter and jelly sandwich fan, you'll love this great recipe!

 Prep Time10 minutes